cknizek/ZynqParrot24/README.md

 ***How do we use Lakeroad for ZynqParrot?***

 BaseJump STL has two versions of `bsg_mul_add_unsigned.sv` .
 One is hardened, and one is not.
 We can select [the hardened version](https://github.com/bespoke-silicon-group/basejump_stl/blob/0b8ca3b19d3ae27c5e6f6d4335ca6d792bf1f45e/hard/ultrascale_plus/bsg_misc/bsg_mul_add_unsigned.sv#L12) because we will be mapping `bsg_mul_add_unsigned.sv` to the Zynq 7020 FPGA.
 The next step we will take is to specify the bit widths.
 In our case, let’s do a 13x13 multiplication.
 We will have to remove all segments of the file that are not synthesizable by Lakeroad, which means the lines beginning with `//` will be removed, along with expressions like the `initial assert...` statement.
 However, new lines beginning with `//` will be added to the top of the file because this allows us to use the Lit testing framework to run this file as an integration test.

 I will walk through the modifications required because I hope it will be useful in case you decide to use Lakeroad on your own.

 We will begin with our top-level module: `bsg_mul_add_unsigned.sv`.
-I have strike-throughed all segments of the code that should be removed, and included nearby the lines that should either be modified or added to the file in order to successfully synthesize with Lakeroad.
+I have striked-through all segments of the code that can be removed, and included nearby the lines that can either be modified or added to the file in order to successfully synthesize with Lakeroad.

 `bsg_mul_add_unsigned.sv` will look like the following: